ATLauncher/ATLauncher/.github/PULL_REQUEST_TEMPLATE.md

+**IMPORTANT: Please do not create a Pull Request without first discussing it with the maintainers.**
+*Please visit [our Discord](https://atl.pw/discord) to discuss your changes with the maintainers in the #development channel.*

 ### Description of the Change

 <!-- Give us a description about this Pull Request.
 The more information you include the better -->